HugoBlox/theme-academic-cv/content/en/home/compare_cases.md

 active = true  # Activate this widget? true/false
 weight = 2  # Order that this section will appear.

-title = "Confirmed cases: How does Timor compare?" subtitle = "Timor has less confirmed cases per million than Indonesia or the Philippines"
+title = "How does Timor compare?" subtitle = "Timor has less confirmed cases per million than Indonesia or the Philippines"

 [design]